buaaliuming/Awesome-Resources-for-Scholarly-Big-Data/README.md

 The goal in Particle Physics task is to learn a classification rule that differentiates between two types of particles generated in high energy collider experiments.
 The goal of Protein Homology Prediction is to predict which proteins are homologous to a native sequence https://www.kdd.org/kdd-cup/view/kdd-cup-2004/Tasks

-## KDD Cup 2003- Network mining and usage log analysis: Citation PredictionCitation Prediction and Download Estimation
+## KDD Cup 2003- Network mining and usage log analysis: Citation Prediction and Download Estimation
 The goal of  Citation Prediction is to predict changes in the number of citations to individual papers over time.The goal of Download Estimation task is to estimate the number of downloads that a paper receives in its first two months in the arXiv. https://www.kdd.org/kdd-cup/view/kdd-cup-2003/Tasks